How Many People Work Doubles? A Look at the World’s Most Exhausted Workforce

 No, it’s not a face mask and a candle (though those don’t hurt).

-Recovery isn’t a luxury.
-It’s the fuel for your next round.
+Recovery isn’t a luxury, it’s the fuel for your next round.
 And if no one else is reminding you to take it, let this be your sign.

-You’re not just surviving.
-You’re scaffolding something.
+You’re not just surviving, you’re scaffolding something.

 After the noise, this spice might be your new ritual.
 Add a few crushed pods to tea, close your eyes, and let your nervous system come back to center.
 A small act of softness in a hard world.